le-sun/blackscreen/README.md

-# Black Screen Application
+# Black Screen

-A lightweight Windows system tray application that provides an instant full-screen black overlay for OLED monitor, privacy, or screen breaks.
+A lightweight Windows system tray application that provides an instant full-screen black overlay for an OLED monitor, privacy, or screen breaks.

 ## Features